 By default, when you select that databases to be compared, configure comparison options and move to the Mapping tab of the New Data Comparison wizard, Data Compare for SQL Server automatically maps all the objects having the same names and data types in the selected databases.

-To map objects that stay unmapped, on the Mapping tab, click the Map Objects button.
+To map objects that stay unmapped, on the Mapping tab, click Map Objects.

 In the Objects Mapping window that opens, you can select a table or view you want to map.

-Having selected the required objects, click the Map button.
+Having selected the required objects, click Map.
 The selected objects will appear in a list of mapped objects on the Mapping tab.

 If tables or views that you are mapping contain columns with incompatible data types, Data Compare for SQL Server cannot compare those columns and they will be excluded from the comparison.
 After the objects have been mapped for comparison and synchronization, you may encounter mapping warnings, displayed as Caution icons.
 We recommend study warnings thoroughly before moving on.